cloudnative-pg/cloudnative-pg/hack/e2e/README.md

 * `DOCKER_USERNAME`: the registry username
 * `DOCKER_PASSWORD`: the registry password

-Additionally you can specify a DockerHub mirror to be used by specifying the following variable
+Additionally, you can specify a DockerHub mirror to be used by specifying the following variable

 * `DOCKER_REGISTRY_MIRROR`: DockerHub mirror URL (i.e. https://mirror.gcr.io)

-## Local test
+# Setting up a local K8s cluster and running the tests

+The following scripts use the previous `hack/setup-cluster.sh` and `hack/run-e2e.sh` to create a K8s local cluster and running E2E tests on it.

-### On kind
+## On kind

 You can test the operator locally on kind running